-

 What are collective investment undertakings?

-• according to the place of their establishment
+• according to their place of establishment;

-• according to their legal form
+• according to their legal form;

-• according to their investment policy
+• according to their investment policy;

-• according to the rights of investors (shareholders/unit holders)
+• according to the rights of investors (shareholders/unit-holders);

 -

-• domestic and
+• domestic, and

 Foreign funds:

-• are foreign collective investment undertakings,
+• they are foreign collective investment undertakings;

 -

-b. investment funds with variable share capital established in the form of a joint-stock company with variable share capital based in the territory of the Slovak Republic,
+b. investment funds with variable capital established in the territory of Slovakia in the form of a joint-stock company with variable capital;

-c. other domestic entities with legal personality, established in the form of a company or cooperative with registered office in the territory of the Slovak Republic, which collect funds (capital) from several investors with the aim of investing them in accordance with a defined investment policy for the benefit of these investors (these entities are often referred to as collective investment undertakings according to § 4 paragraph 2 letter b) of the Act on Collective Investment).
+c. other domestic entities with legal personality established in the territory of the Slovakia in the form of a company or cooperative which raises capital from several investors with the aim of investing it in accordance with a defined investment policy for the benefit of these investors (these entities are often referred to as collective investment undertakings under Section 4(2)(b) of the Act on Collective Investment).

 -

-What are mutual funds?
+What are common funds?

-- is created by a management company;
+- is established by a management company;

 - is not a legal entity;